 The black and white stripes on the body of the kosha represent balance, one of the important life lessons that are taught by kosha.

 The kosha is deep in concentration.
 Notice how he carefully threads the needle with an extra-thick piece of yarn.
 His eyes are focused, his lips are pursed, and even his toes are curled tightly together.

 Swentzell makes her sculptures out of clay, using the techniques of a potter.
 Unlike other potters in her family, she uses purchased clay, in part due to the large amounts that she uses.
 She uses coils to create the body and makes cuts where she will add limbs, which are made with coils as well.
 The body and limbs are hollow, while the toes and fingers are solid.
-The face she sculpts.
-The figure must dry for about two weeks before it is ready to fire in a kiln.
+She sculpts the face.
+The figure must dry for about two weeks before it is ready to be fired in a kiln.

 Quick Classroom Ideas

 - Have the children get into pairs and describe in great detail exactly how they got dressed this morning.
 Make sure they really break the things they do to “maintain” themselves down into steps.

 - Have the students write a short story about how they take care of themselves when they are sad or upset.
 What steps do they take to make themselves happier?